Exploring the Scottish Highlands

 - Travel/cancellation insurance (available from your travel agent)

-Hold your spot with a $1,500 deposit.
-The balance is due no later than July 1, 2020 and may be made in multiple payments.
+Deposit and payment information will be available once dates are confirmed.
+The balance is due no later than July 1, 2022 and may be made in multiple payments.
 If you need to cancel before July 1, $750 will be refunded.
 Because of the advance planning required, if the cancellation is within 60 days or less of the start of the workshop, we will not be able to refund any of the workshop fee.

 On the unlikely chance that we need to cancel the workshop for any reason, you will be refunded the entire workshop price.